dennisatabay/exmplpckg/docs/index.rst

 -----------

 1. Clone this repository to a directory of your choice.
-2. If you actually want to the package, copy the main folder to a directory which is already in python's search path or add the it to python's search path (sys.path) (`how to`_)
+2. If you actually want to use the package, copy the main folder to a directory which is already in python's search path or add the it to python's search path (sys.path) (`how to`_)
 3. Use it or just have a look at the documentation